isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-data-source-connector-tools.md

     >* Hover over <img src="./assets/info-details.svg" alt= "info icon" width="25"> near the field to view more details about it.
     > * Fields with * are mandatory.
 For example, you can enter the following details for the ElasticSearch connector.

-    * **Name**: Enter the name of the of the data source.
+    * **Name**: Enter the name of the data source.
     * Authentication type: Select the type of authentication from the drop-down.
 For example, Basic username-password authentication
     * **Username**: Enter your username.
     * **Password**: Enter your username and password.
     * **URL**: Add the API URL.

 1. Select **Test connection**.
-You can view the **Test Connection** button enabled after you add the required details.
-You view a success message if the configuration and connection details are correct.
-Otherwise, you'll view an error message.
+You can view the **Test Connection** button enabled only after you add the required details.
+View a success message if the connection details are correct.
+Otherwise, you might view an error message.

 1. Select **Save** on the top to save the connector.
-You can view the **Save** button enabled after you test the connection.
+View the **Save** button enabled after you fill in all the details and the connection is successful.

-If the connector is saved, you view a success message, and the connector is connected.
+    If the connector is saved successfully, you can view the connected data source on the page.

 ## Features available for a connector

-You can use the following features for the connector in the **Data Sources** Panel:

->[!NOTE]
->
-> * You can toggle between the **List View** or **Tile View**  to view the various connected data sources as a list or as tiles.
+ * Toggle between the **List View** or **Tile View**  to view the various connected data sources as a list or as tiles.
-> * Select the checkbox for a single connector.
+ * Select the checkbox for a single connector.
 Click **Select All** to select all connectors.
 You can click **Deselect All** when all the connectors are selected.

  <img src="./assets/data-sources-features.png" alt= "features of the data sources on the data sources page" width="800">

-*Edit, reconnect, duplciate, or delete a data source connector.*
+*Edit, reconnect, duplicated, or delete a data source connector.*

+You can use the following features for the connector on the **Data Sources** page:

-**Edit**: Edit the configuration details for the selected connector.
+* **Edit**: Edit the configuration details for the selected connector.

-**Reconnect**: Reconnect to a disconnected connector.
+* **Reconnect**: Reconnect to a disconnected connector.

-**Duplicate**: Create a new duplicate connector using the current connector as the base.
+* **Duplicate**: Create a new duplicate connector using the current connector as the base.
 The duplicate connector is created with a suffix (like connectorname_1) by default.
 For example, sample-elastic-search_1.
 You view an error if the connector with the same name exists.

-**Delete**: Delete the selected connector.
+* **Delete**: Delete the selected connector.

 Once you have configured the data source, the connector is listed under the **Data Sources panel** in the Web Editor.
 You can then connect to the data source and insert a content snippet into your topics.
 For more details, view [Insert a content snippet from your data source](../user-guide/web-editor-content-snippet.md).